Start from: US$ 90 Per Person

 Mahabouddha Temple

 This temple is one of the most attractions of Patan city.
-It is famous temple in Patan and is unique for in thousand little images of Buddha in terracotta.
-This artistically built Shikhara style temple is a fine specimen and owes it existence to a priest named by Abhaya Raj.
+It is a famous temple in Patan and is unique for in thousand little images of Buddha in terracotta.
+This artistically built Shikhara-style temple is a fine specimen and owes its existence to a priest named Abhaya Raj.
 Each brick on the surface contains Buddhas image.
-The new one has been built after its destruction by earth quake in 1933.
+The new one was built after its destruction by earth earthquake in 1933.

 Ashoka Stupas

-There are four stupas supposedly built by the Emperor Ashoka in 250 A.D although there is less evidence of his visit in Kathmandu.
-During that time Buddhism was flourished.
+There are four stupas supposedly built by Emperor Ashoka in 250 A.D. although there is less evidence of his visit to Kathmandu.
+During that time Buddhism flourished.
 Marking the four corners of Patan three are mounds of earth with prayer wheels around them and the fourth is a beautiful concrete stupa near Shankhamul.

 Machhendranath Temple

-This temple lies in the middle of a wide, specious quadrangle just at the outer rim of the market place in Patan.
+This temple lies in the middle of a wide, spacious quadrangle just at the outer rim of the marketplace in Patan.
 This is the temple of Red Machhendranath, the God of rain.
-A clay image of Avalokiteshwar is kept here for six months each year, after which it is placed on a chariot and taken round the city of Patan in a colorful procession festival that falls on during April-May.
+A clay image of Avalokiteshwar is kept here for six months each year, after which it is placed on a chariot and taken around the city of Patan in a colorful procession festival that falls from April-May.

 The Tibetan Refugee Camp

-In the early 1960s, a large number of Tibetans had come to Nepal from Tibet and settled here and Nepal Government built this Tibetan Refugee camp on the outskirts of Patan.
-Then, carpet industry began to flourish because of their carpet weaving skills.
-The camp has shops that sell carpets and handicrafts such as prayer wheels made of wood, ivory, bronze or silver along with buckles, wooden bowls and jewellery.
-A number of shrines have been built in the camp.
+In the early 1960s, a large number of Tibetans had come to Nepal from Tibet and settled here and the Nepal Government built this Tibetan Refugee camp on the outskirts of Patan.
+Then, the carpet industry began to flourish because of their carpet weaving skills.
+The camp has shops that sell carpets and handicrafts such as prayer wheels made of wood, ivory, bronze, or silver along with buckles, wooden bowls, and jewellery.
+Several shrines have been built in the camp.
 The camp has become one of the tourist areas.

 1. Guide